Definition of Liability

 - Short Term Debts: Short term debts are the amount of debt that has to be repaid by the company within one year period.
 For example, a company has taken loans from banks and other institutions that are repayable within a year.

 - Accrued Expenses: Accrued expenses are the expenses that are unpaid but have already been incurred.
 As these liabilities are also payable within a year so they are also current liabilities.
 For example rent payable, salaries payable, etc.

 - Current Portion of Long Term Debt: Current portion of long term debt is that portion of long term debts that are payable within one year period.
-The example of the current portion of long term debt is the term loan taken by the company amounting to $6,000 but from that $6000, $1,000 is repayable within one year of reporting period.
+An example of the current portion of long term debt is the term loan taken by the company amounting to $6,000 but from that $6000, $1,000 is repayable within one year of the reporting period.
 Therefore, $1,000 is reported as a current liability.